Skip to main content

 Need auth emails? (password reset, magic links, email verification) Check out our Supabase Auth Emails guide for one-click setup.

-Let’s walk through creating a welcome email that sends when someone signs up.
+Here’s an example: setting up a welcome email that sends when someone signs up.

 Step 1: Create the workflow